ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

   </tbody>
 </table></center>

-note that your topics will not necessarily include these three.

 #### Comment

 I found that my topics almost all had global warming or climate change at the top of the list.
 This could indicate that we should add these words to our stopwords like since they don't tell us anything we didn't already know.
 We already knew that the dataset was tweets about climate change.

-This may also come from the fact that tweets are very short and this particular method, LDA (which works very well for longer text documents), does not work well on shorter text documents like tweets.
+This result also may have come from the fact that tweets are very short and this particular method, LDA (which works very well for longer text documents), does not work well on shorter text documents like tweets.
 In the bonus section to follow I suggest replacing the LDA model with an NMF model and try creating a new set of topics.
-In my own experiments I found that NMF generated better topics from the tweets than LDA did, even without removing 'climate change' and 'global warming from the tweets'
+In my own experiments I found that NMF generated better topics from the tweets than LDA did, even without removing 'climate change' and 'global warming' from the tweets.

 <a name="bonus"></a>
 # Bonus